Birthday Letters

-Birthday Letters is a 1998 poetry collection by English poet and children's writer Ted Hughes.
-Released only months before Hughes's death, the collection won multiple prestigious literary awards.
-This collection of eighty-eight poems is widely considered to be Hughes's most explicit response to the suicide of his estranged wife Sylvia Plath in 1963, and to their widely discussed, politicized and "explosive" marriage.
+Birthday Letters is a 1998 poetry collection by English poet Ted Hughes.
+Released only months before Hughes's death, the collection won multiple prestigious literary awards, including the Whitbread Book of the Year, the Forward Poetry Prize for Best Collection, and the T. S. Eliot Prize for Poetry in 1999.
+This collection of eighty-eight poems is widely considered to be Hughes's most explicit response to the suicide of his estranged wife Sylvia Plath in 1963, and to their widely discussed, politicised, and "explosive" marriage.
+Prior to Birthday Letters, Hughes had only explicitly mentioned Plath once before, in the poem "Heptonstall Cemetery" from his 1979 collection Remains of Elmet.

+The cover

+The cover of Birthday Letters is artwork created by Ted Hughes and Sylvia Plath's daughter Frieda.
+The cover is made up of violent reds and vibrant yellows, with just a minuscule amount of blue peaking through against a dark background.
+The rest of the book, including the dust jacket and Hughes's name were all in blue, which was Hughes's own decision.
+In the last poem of the book "Red", he begins by writing, "Red was your colour," ending the poem, and thus the entire collection, with the line "But the jewel you lost was blue."

 Background

 Until the publication of this book, 35 years after Plath's suicide, Hughes had said and published nearly nothing about his relationship and life with Plath.
 When it was discovered that he had infidelities while with Plath and had destroyed some of Plath's works after her death, some critics depicted him as a monster and Plath as a victim.
 In one instance, Hughes's name was chipped off from Plath's tombstone in Yorkshire.

 The "Ted Hughes controversy" concerned his possible role in Plath's suicide and subsequent attempts at controlling the finished products of her poetry.
 The speculation resulted in extra-literary attention on Plath and Hughes and, consequently, their works as poets.
 Poems including "The Blue Flannel Suit" directly address their relationship, and many are directly addressed to Plath herself.